UN: Migrant boat capsizes off Libya, 57 thought dead

 There has been a spike in crossings and attempted crossings from Libya in recent months.
 Amnesty International has said that in the first six months of this year, more than 7,000 people intercepted at sea were forcibly returned to detention camps in Libya.

+The report said at least 1,146 people perished between January and June, with the Central Mediterranean route between Libya and Italy being the deadliest, claiming 741 lives.

+The deadliest shipwreck so far this year took place April 22 off Libya, when 130 people drowned despite the ship sending multiple distress calls.

-Libya has in recent years emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East.
+Libya has emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East.
 The oil-rich country plunged into chaos following a NATO-backed uprising that toppled and killed longtime autocrat Moammar Gadhafi in 2011.

 Rights groups and officials at U.N. agencies that work with migrants and refugees have for years cited survivor testimony about systematic abuse in detention camps in Libya.
 These include forced labor, beatings, rapes and torture.
 The abuse often accompanies efforts to extort money from families before migrants are allowed to leave Libya on traffickers’ boats.